LuttaKing/phpsap/README.md

 # !!!!important note before you start

-still learning how to upload python modules to PYPI so for now you will have to manually  DOWNLOAD THE PHPSAP into your project directory :o
+still learning how to upload python modules to PYPI so for now you will have to manually  DOWNLOAD THE PHPSAP.py into your project directory :o

 # Python wrapper for PHP SAP - SMS, AIRTIME, PAYMENTS